gbogard/hugo-portfolio/content/posts/moving-away-from-a-legacy-system-using-scala-and-kafka/part-one-building-blocks.md

 {{<figure
    src="../illustrations/teams-lag.png"
    style="max-height: 220px"
-   caption="We are automatically notified in Teams when something is wrong" position="center"
+   caption="We are automatically notified in Teams when something is fishy" position="center"
 >}}